yetanalytics/flint/doc/query.md

 }
 ```

-If the `:construct` clause is an empty collection or `nil`, then Flint will the query as the `CONSTRUCT WHERE` shorthand in SPARQL.
+If the `:construct` clause is an empty collection or `nil`, then Flint will interpret the query as using the `CONSTRUCT WHERE` shorthand in SPARQL.

 The example:
 ```clojure